jamie-miller-rva/Demo_Credit_Risk_Analysis/README.md

 * Deliverable 4: A Written Report on the Credit Risk Analysis

 ### Deliverable 1: Use Resampling Models to Predict Credit Risk
-* For all three algorithms, the following have been completed:
+* For all three algorithms, the following were completed:
   - An accuracy score for the model was calculated
-  - A confusion matrix was been generated
+  - A confusion matrix was generated
-  - An imbalanced classification report was been generated
+  - An imbalanced classification report was generated

 **Benchmark - No over/under sampling**
   - An accuracy score for the model was calculated as 0.9951
-  - A confusion matrix was been generated <br>
+  - A confusion matrix was generated <br>
     ![Benchmark Confusion Matrix](./Images/Baseline_confusion_matrix.png)

   - An imbalanced classification report was generated <br>